Unique program from IC Stars, sponsored by Pfizer, helps moms start careers in tech

 CHICAGO (WLS) -- Tech company I.C.
 Stars and non-profit New Moms have partnered for a unique program to give mothers a chance to create a career in information technology.

 The I.C.
 Stars Hackathon is part of their Tech Pathways program, and gave 12 moms the chance to learn about career advancement in technology.
-It's sponsored by Pfizer, who are looking for solutions around Black maternal mental health.
+It's sponsored by Pfizer, who is looking to help improve Black maternal mental health.

 "It's like an advocate for us in a way," said Katlyn Vargas, one of the 12 participating moms.
 "Wearable technology, they're look at apps.
 They're looking at different platforms.
 They're look at all of the fail points in the system."